Pokemon Go Shiny Pokemon and the Odds of Finding One in the Wild

 Similarly, If we take the probability of a Pokemon being shiny as 1/256, the probability of not finding a single shiny after: 256 ‘seen’ = 36.72% 512 ‘seen’ = 13.48% 1000 ‘seen’ = 2%.”

-Basically, it’s just a random luck, because they are very rare and there is no way that one can increase the chance of finding a shiny Pokemon.
-With all that being said, it’s all about RNG and Probability!
+It all comes down to random luck because the Shiny Pokemon are very rare and there is no way that one can boost the chance of finding a shiny Pokemon.
+With that being said, it’s all about RNG and Probability!

-For last, all credit goes to ‘our math teacher’ kramer753, and big thanks for letting us use his research.
+For last, all credit goes to ‘our math teacher’ kramer753, and big thanks for letting us use his analysis.
 Don’t forget to give him an upvote for his hard work!